cferdinandi/modals/README.md

 </div>
 ```

-Be sure to assign each modal a unique ID.
 Add the `.modal-medium` or `.modal-small` class to change the modal size.

 ```html
 <div class="modal modal-small" data-modal-window id="modal">